dallyh/daliborhon.dev/www/web/src/content/posts/en/2025-02-12-deploy-libsql-server-astro-zerops.md

 ---
-title: Deploying libsql-server with Astro on Zerops
+title: How to deploy libsql-server with Astro on Zerops
 description: A guide on how to deploy libsql-server with Astro and a persistent database on Zerops.
 tags:
     - development